MaSe69/dssb/md/30_Categorization/cat_01_story .md

 ---
 layout: 20_python
-title: Categorization Story
+title: Categorization Overview
-permalink: /cat_story
+permalink: /cat_overview
 ---

-# Categorization Story
+# Categorization Overview

 In this story on categorization, you get some details on how to apply Pandas and Altair to discrete problems.